 If you process digital photographs of individuals, this is not automatically biometric data even if you use it for identification purposes.
 Although a digital image may allow for identification using physical characteristics, it only becomes biometric data if you carry out “specific technical processing”.
 Usually this involves using the image data to create an individual digital template or profile, which in turn you use for automated image matching and identification.

-All biometric data is personal data, as it allows or confirms the identification of an individual.
+All biometric data is personal data, as it relates to an identified or identifiable individual.
 Biometric data is also special category data whenever you process it “for the purpose of uniquely identifying a natural person”.
-This means that biometric data will be special category data in the vast majority of cases.
-If you use biometrics to learn something about an individual, authenticate their identity, control their access, make a decision about them, or treat them differently in any way, you need to comply with Article 9.
+This means that biometric data will be Special Category Data in many cases.

 In more detail

 We are planning to produce more detailed ICO guidance on processing biometric data.

 “‘data concerning health’ means personal data related to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status”.

 Health data can be about an individual’s past, current or future health status.
 It not only covers specific details of medical conditions, tests or treatment, but includes any related data which reveals anything about the state of someone’s health.

 Health data can therefore include a wide range of personal data, for example: